-- 4) Watering: Plants should be selected to be drought-tolerant and not require watering after establishment (2 to 3 years).
-Watering may be required during prolonged dry periods after plants are established. - 5) Erosion control: Inspect flow entrances, ponding area, and surface overflow areas periodically, and replace soil, plant material, and/or mulch layer in areas if erosion has occurred (see Appendix I for a bioretention inspection and maintenance checklist).
+- 1) Watering: Plants should be selected to be drought-tolerant and not require watering after establishment (2 to 3 years).
+Watering may be required during prolonged dry periods after plants are established. - 2) Erosion control: Inspect flow entrances, ponding area, and surface overflow areas periodically, and replace soil, plant material, and/or mulch layer in areas if erosion has occurred (see Appendix I for a bioretention inspection and maintenance checklist).
 Properly designed facilities with appropriate flow velocities should not have erosion problems except perhaps in extreme events.
 If erosion problems occur, the following should be reassessed: (1) flow velocities and gradients within the cell, and (2) flow dissipation and erosion protection strategies in the pretreatment area and flow entrance.
-If sediment is deposited in the bioretention area, immediately determine the source within the contributing area, stabilize, and remove excess surface deposits.

-- 6) Plant material: Depending on aesthetic requirements, occasional pruning and removing of dead plant material may be necessary.
+If sediment is deposited in the bioretention area, immediately determine the source within the contributing area, stabilize, and remove excess surface deposits. - 3) Plant material: Depending on aesthetic requirements, occasional pruning and removing of dead plant material may be necessary.
 Replace all dead plants and if specific plants have a high mortality rate, assess the cause and, if necessary, replace with more appropriate species.
 Periodic weeding is necessary until plants are established.
-The weeding schedule should become less frequent if the appropriate plant species and planting density have been used and, as a result, undesirable plants have been excluded. - 7) Nutrient and pesticides: The soil mix and plants are selected for optimum fertility, plant establishment, and growth.
+The weeding schedule should become less frequent if the appropriate plant species and planting density have been used and, as a result, undesirable plants have been excluded. - 4) Nutrient and pesticides: The soil mix and plants are selected for optimum fertility, plant establishment, and growth.
 Nutrient and pesticide inputs should not be required and may degrade the pollutant processing capability of the bioretention area, as well as contribute pollutant loads to receiving waters.
-By design, bioretention facilities are located in areas where phosphorous and nitrogen levels are often elevated and these should not be limiting nutrients.
-If in question, have soil analyzed for fertility. - 8) Mulch: Replace mulch annually in bioretention facilities where heavy metal deposition is likely (e.g., contributing areas that include industrial and auto dealer/repair parking lots and roads).
-In residential lots or other areas where metal deposition is not a concern, replace or add mulch as needed to maintain a 2 to 3 inch depth at least once every two years. - 9) Soil: Soil mixes for bioretention facilities are designed to maintain long-term fertility and pollutant processing capability.
+By design, bioretention facilities are located in areas where phosphorous and nitrogen levels are often

+- elevated and these should not be limiting nutrients.
+If in question, have soil analyzed for fertility. - 5) Mulch: Replace mulch annually in bioretention facilities where high trash, sediment load, and heavy metal deposition is likely (e.g., heavy metal contributing areas include industrial and auto dealer/repair parking lots and roads).
+In residential lots or other areas where metal deposition is not a concern, replace or add mulch as needed to maintain a 2 to 3 inch depth at least once every two years. - 6) Soil: Soil mixes for bioretention facilities are designed to maintain long-term fertility and pollutant processing capability.
+Replacing mulch in bioretention facilities where high trash, sediment load, and heavy metal deposition are likely provides an additional level of protection for prolonged performance.
 Estimates from metal attenuation research suggest that metal accumulation should not present an environmental concern for at least 20 years in bioretention systems.
-Replacing mulch in bioretention facilities where heavy metal deposition is likely provides an additional level of protection for prolonged performance.
+However, the saturated hydraulic conductivity should be assessed at least annually to ensure that the design water quality event is being treated.
 If in question, have soil analyzed for fertility and pollutant levels.